The Adventures of Mimi: Background

 Unlike her previous tour, three years prior, Carey started this tour 16 months after the release of her latest album, the successful The Emancipation of Mimi.
 She had initially not wanted to tour, dreading the long travel times and not needing one to promote Mimi.
 But after requests from fans to appear in concert, she decided to do so to celebrate one of the best times in her career.

 Similar to the past tour, Carey gave her fans the chance to submit their ideas for set lists and for the title of the tour.
 Her long-time musical partner and American Idol judge Randy Jackson joined her tour as the musical director, although he did not often appear at shows due to concurrent Idol auditions.

-During the tour, Carey revamped her image as a performer, performing remixes of her songs, dancing along a bit with her dancers, having guests onstage, and going into the middle of each arena onto a checkerboard B-stage to perform "Fantasy", "Always Be My Baby" and "Don't Forget About Us."
+During the tour, Carey revamped her image as a performer, performing remixes of her songs, dancing along with her dancers, having guests onstage, and going into the middle of each arena onto a checkerboard B-stage to perform "Fantasy", "Always Be My Baby" and "Don't Forget About Us."
 (The B stage had become an increasing popular way for large-venue performers to get closer to their audience ever since U2 introduced it on their 1992 Zoo TV Tour.)
 The main stage was a two-level affair, with the band situated on the lower level, backed by strands of glittering material, and a staircase between the two.
 Carey's "MC" logo was present in several places.

 Once again, Carey invited her long-time friend and back-up singer Trey Lorenz to sing "I'll Be There" and "One Sweet Day" with her and perform several songs on his own during one of her costume changes.
 Except for an occasional guest appearance, raps on her songs were the pre-recorded originals, with the rapper shown on the video screens.

 Critical reception

 Reviews of the tour were generally positive.
-Most critics celebrated Carey's transformation from a pop star to a full-fledged hip hop artist.
-They also praised her vocal performances saying that was the main attraction of the spectacle.
+Most critics celebrated Carey's transformation from more of a pop star to a full-fledged hip hop/R&B artist.
+They also praised her vocal performances, saying that was the main attraction of the spectacle.

 Some critics commented on the short length of the show, especially given that she was offstage for several breaks while undergoing costume changes, while others felt Carey was trying too hard to make the public like her, especially in terms of the "rollercoaster" metaphor she used to begin the show.